chris17453/wl-scp-o-nator/README.md

 # Watkins Labs SCP-O-NATOR

-**WL-SCP-O-NATOR** is a Visual Studio Code extension that allows you to upload, download, and synchronize files between your local machine and a remote server using SCP and RSYNC.
+**WL-SCP-O-NATOR** is a Visual Studio Code extension that allows you to upload and download files between your local machine and a remote server using SCP.
 This extension simplifies the process of managing files on remote servers directly from your code editor.

 ![Demo of SCP-O-Nator in action](./assets/demo.gif)